pradysriv02/quiz_app/README.md

   - Integrated AI chatbot powered by **Gemini AI** to assist users with quiz hints, explanations, and general queries.

 ## Screenshots
-*Include screenshots or GIFs of your app running here.*

 ## Technologies Used